Have any questions or concerns? Send us a message below and we'll get back to you as soon as we can.

 Will I receive a certificate or Continuing Education Units (CEUs) for Reframe Rehab courses?

-If you attend all but one session of the live-online course, you will receive a certificate.
+Every participant will receive a certificate for course completion.
 Reframe Rehab has not applied for CEUs in any country at this time.

 Will the classes be recorded so I can view them later?